 Repayment options include:

-- Interest-only: Make only interest payments while you’re in school to reduce the overall cost of the loan
+- Interest-only: Make interest-only payments while you’re in school to reduce the overall cost of the loan.

-The customer service department, based out of the U.S., is available seven days a week from 4 a.m. to 9 p.m.
-PT Monday-Thursday and from 4 a.m. to 5 p.m.
-PT Friday-Sunday.
+The customer service department is available seven days a week from 5 a.m. to 7 p.m.
+PT Monday through Thursday and from 5 a.m. to 5 p.m.
+PT Friday through Sunday.

-The student loan application process through SoFi, whether for an undergraduate loan, graduate loan or refinance, can be completed entirely online.
+The student loan application process through SoFi, whether for an undergraduate loan, graduate loan or refinancing loan, can be completed entirely online.
 You can apply and get a decision within minutes, according to SoFi.
 The full process — from completing the application to SoFi sending the money to your school — takes anywhere from four to six weeks.
+If you’re refinancing, the funding process takes about seven to 15 business days.

-Before applying, gather information including your Social Security number, proof of income, bank account information, school name, cost of attendance, student status, financial aid you’ve received, your expected graduation date, references and any cosigner information.
+Before applying, prepare your Social Security number, proof of income, bank account information, school name, cost of attendance, student status, existing financial aid, expected graduation date, references and co-signer information.

 Here’s what the process looks like when applying for a student loan from SoFi: